bjartek/nvim-cadence/README.md

 Add it using your favorite plugin manager.

-In LazyNvim you can do
+In LazyNvim you can put this file into `.config/nvim/lua/plugins/cadence.lua`:

 ```lua
 return {